parkie0517/SCPNet/README.md

 ## 2. Dataset Preparation
+### 2.1.
+Single Frame SCPNet
 - Follow the KITTI dataset official guide
 - You need the xxxxxx.bin and xxxxxx.label files inside the voxels directory the for semantic scene completion task
 - You will have 4649 data for training and validation
 ![alt text](./image_src/image-1.png)

+### 2.2.
+Multi Frame SCPNet
+If you want to train SCPNet with fused multi frame semantic KITTI, I recommend you go [HERE](https://github.com/parkie0517/SemanticKITTI-MultiFrameGeneration).

 ## 3. Training
+- open './config/semantickitti-multiscan' file
+    - change the datapath to the correct location of your dataset
+    - save and exit
+- open './train_scpnet_comp.py'
+    - go down to the very end
+    - change the location where the tensorboard logs will be written
+    - save and exit
 - run the code below to train the SCPNet model
     - python train_scpnet_comp.py
     - CUDA_VISIBLE_DEVICES=1 python train_scpnet_comp.py